0xghostpixel/microsampler-extractor/README.md

 LSB = 1 → stereo
 ```

-If you want to understand why they did it this way, you’re asking questions the universe cannot answer.
+If you want to understand why they did it this way, you're asking questions the universe cannot answer.

 ## Why Everyone Gets Tricked

 ### 1. The file *starts* with a bunch of SmpD blocks that **contain no audio**.

-They’re metadata only — length = 0.
+They're metadata only — length = 0.

 ### 2. The real audio blocks live farther down.

-They’re evenly spaced, aligned, and easy to mistake for unrelated structures.
+They're evenly spaced, aligned, and easy to mistake for unrelated structures.

-### 3. Byte order isn’t documented.
+### 3. Byte order isn't documented.

-When 16‑bit audio looks like random static, most devs assume “wrong sample rate” or “wrong offset.”
+When 16‑bit audio looks like random static, most devs assume "wrong sample rate" or "wrong offset."
 Nope.
-It’s just endian hell.
+It's just endian hell.

-### 4. Korg’s editor hides all this.
+### 4. Korg's editor hides all this.

 The official editor/librarian app exports WAVs but never reveals how the sausage is made.